VW Dealers Have Something Big For The Inland Empire

 Volkswagen fans who have been yearning for an SUV with American sensibilities, room to haul up to seven passengers and their stuff, and a price tag that won’t break the bank can breathe a sigh of relief.
 The 2018 Volkswagen Atlas is all that and more.
-This midsize SUV was designed and built in the United States to appeal to American customers of VW dealerships such as the Ontario Volkswagen Dealer.
+This midsize SUV was designed and built in the United States to appeal to American customers of VW dealerships such as our Volkswagen Dealership.
 (It even has a name that Americans can pronounce.)

 The Atlas offers a refined driving experience.
 The cabin is quiet, with high-quality materials used throughout.
 The gauges and controls are logically placed and easy to read.
 Technophiles will love the cutting-edge technology features found on the upper SEL and SEL Premium models.

 The Volkswagen Atlas slots between the Tiguan and the Touareg.
 The Atlas is actually larger than the Touareg, but the Touareg offers a loftier level of features and options.

 The automotive press agrees that the 2018 Volkswagen Atlas is the SUV the market has been waiting for.
 The New York Daily News wrote: "The 2018 Volkswagen Atlas is no doubt a bold move for the automaker but one that will most likely pay off in dividends.
 It's smartly packaged, handles well, offers family-friendly features, and is priced in the heart of the segment.
 Other midsize crossovers should not rest on their laurels as this segment rookie is not looking for a one-and-done career."

 VW Dealers Show The All New Volkswagen Atlas In Many Trim Choices